matte21/kube-examples/staging/kos/README.md

 - Enable the connection agent to mount `/var/run/netns` with bidirectional mount propagation while using the host network namespace, which are hacks to make the ping testing work.

+KOS will use two subsets of the cluster, one for the KOS control plane and one for KOS workload.
+These subsets may be disjoint or overlap, as appropriate for the cluster at hand.
+These subsets are identified by node labels.
+The KOS control plane nodes are identified by the node label `role.kos.example.com/control=true`, and the workload nodes are identified by `role.kos.example.com/workload=true`.

+## Operations Guide

 ### Introduction to Build and Deploy